-The Group's commission bearing financial instruments are margin finance receivables and short term deposits maintained with the Bank and short-term borrowings.
+The Group's commission bearing financial instruments are margin finance receivables and short-term borrowings.
 The commission is fixed for the period for which these commission bearing financial instruments are issued or obtained.
-No significant commission rate risk exists for existing financial instruments.
+Therefore, no significant commission rate risk exists for existing financial instruments.